Fritz Selbmann

-Friedrich Wilhelm "Fritz" Selbmann (29 September 1899 – 26 January 1975) was a German Communist politician and writer who served as a member of the national parliament (Reichstag) during 1932/33.
+Friedrich Wilhelm "Fritz" Selbmann (29 September 1899 – 26 January 1975) was a German communist politician and writer who served in several legislative positions in the Weimar Republic and East Germany between 1932 and 1963.
+In the latter state, he also served as Minister of Industry and Heavy Industry from 1949 to 1955, and as Deputy Minister-President of the Council of Ministers from 1955 to 1958.

-He spent the twelve Nazi years first in prison and then, after 1940, in a succession of concentration camps, but survived.
-After 1945 he became a senior party official and author in the German Democratic Republic.
+A manual laborer and veteran of World War I, Selbmann became a regional leader of the Communist Party during the Weimar era.
+He spent the twelve years of Nazi rule in prison and, after 1940, in a series of concentration camps, though he survived.
+After the war's end he became a senior party official and author in the German Democratic Republic.

 Biography

 Provenance and early years

 Selbmann was born at Lauterbach a small town in the hills to the northeast of Frankfurt.
 His father worked as a coppersmith.
 He attended school locally and then in 1915 relocated to work as a miner near Bochum.
 He also undertook factory work during this period and, in 1916, became a member of the Woodworkers' Union.
 In 1917 he became a soldier in the First World War, serving in France and Belgium.
 The next year military defeat quickly degenerated into a series of revolutionary uprisings in German ports and cities, which also spread to army units.
-In 1918 Selbmann was a member of the soldiers' soviet for his battery.
-He then joined the workers' and soldiers' soviet in Naumburg and was a member till early in 1920 of "Grenzschutz West", one of a number of paramilitary "Black Reichswehr" units made up of former soldiers of the German Empire.
+In 1918 Selbmann was a member of the soldiers' council for his battery.
+He then joined the workers' and soldiers' council in Naumburg and was a member until early in 1920 when it was broken up by "Grenzschutz West", one of a number of paramilitary "Black Reichswehr" units made up of former soldiers of the German Empire.